 We hand-picked four volunteers and spent time with them to learn about their real life experience.
 From this, we created a succinct script that stayed true to their personal stories and conveyed the key message to the audience – that the shared experience of people from different backgrounds and perspectives coming together is invaluable.

 Lesson 2: The most authentic stories are found in the lived experiences of your audience.
 Look to the people impacted by your brand or organisation, and allow them to tell their own story.

 Rainforest Alliance commissioned us to tell the story of one of the cocoa farmers they support and show the difference it has made to their life.
-We were very lucky to meet Adrian, a wonderful, charismatic cocoa farmer from the Ivory Coast.
+We were very lucky to meet Adrien, a charismatic cocoa farmer from the Ivory Coast.
 Our film crew spent an entire week with him and his family on the edge of the rainforest.

 Lesson 3: As humans, we want to buy into other people’s stories and experiences, rather than a faceless organisation.
 Find a hero character who embodies your story, and your audience will feel more connected with the message being communicated.

 Technology and artificial intelligence play an increasingly large part in our everyday lives.
 But should a machine ever be able to decide if someone lives or dies?